On probabilities in quantum mechanics: Quantum probablities according to the QBists

-So, in my view, even in the case of quantum probabilities, the QBist probability concept as sketched above is unsatisfactory.
-For quantum probabilities, we in some way will have to take a closer look at the background for the Born theorem.
+So, in my view, even in the case of quantum probabilities, the QBist probability concept is unsatisfactory.
+For quantum probabilities, we have to take a closer look at the background for the Born theorem.
+The QBists' view on the Born rule will be discussed later.
+My own background for this rule is described below,